 - Keep a change log where you document all data cleaning actions.

-For more tips and tricks on analysing your data and translating it into powerful insights, download our eBook!
+For more tips on translating data into powerful insights, download our eBook!